nmarshall23/secrets-of-the-chromaticaster-modpack/notes/Quests/OdysseyOfSteel.md

 Collect gravel
 --------------
-Wood will spinter and break, Stone heavy and slow.
+Wood will splinter, and Stone is heavy.
 Flint is a superior material to make tools from.
 You can find Flint in gravel.
 Or you can craft three gavel into one flint.

 Tasks:
  1. Collect 27 Gravel